Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/application-commands.md

 description: How to use Lilybird's handlers for application commands.
 ---

-Currently the `@lilybird/handlers` package provides only one way of handling application commands; however, I can assure you there are more to come.
+Currently the `@lilybird/handlers` package provides only one way of handling application commands, however, I can assure you there are more to come.

 To be completely honest, the current API is not the greatest but was the fastest one for a demo.